serfer2/python-deepweb/README.md

 By default Tor client uses port **9050 for SOCKS traffic**.

 Controlling Tor client is possible by configuring *torrc* file in order to enable *ControlPort* option.
-Tis way, we can control Tor service from our Python programs.
+This way, we can control Tor service from our Python programs.

 We're going to configure our localhost Tor service like this: